-- A reward of 100 camels and more is offered for the capture of the Prophet, dead or alive. - A massive search is underway and footprint experts are hired to track the Prophet. - The Prophet and Abu Bakr hide in a cave, which by a miracle, then has an unbroken spider cobweb covering the entrance, and planted in front of the cave is a tree, with pigeons hatching eggs in a nest. - The killers and the expert tracker trace the Prophet to the cave, but seeing these undisturbed signs, they are convinced there has been no recent entry. - C This migration marks the beginning of the year of Islamic calendar; the actual Islamic calendar starts on 1st Muharram, two Islamic months earlier than the day of Hijra itself (The Hijra day was in the first week of September 622 AD, so the Hijra calendar starts on 16th July 622 AD). - C On Monday (5th Rabil Awwal), a guide named Abdullah Urayqit, with camels arrive at Mount Thaur, sent by Imam Ali (as); the Prophet, Abu Bakr and the guide take the indirect route south, cut west and then north, parallel to the Red Sea coast and then cut across east to Yathrib. - After a week's journey, the Prophet arrives at a suburb of Yathrib at a place called Quba on Monday, 12th Rabil Awwal. - Quba is the first greenery town in the desert surrounding Yathrib; it is at Quba where most of the Makkan Muslim immigrants still are. - € The news of the Prophet's migration from Makkah to Yathrib has by now reached Yathrib, and there are a lot of people who come to Quba to welcome him.
+- A reward of 100 camels and more is offered for the capture of the Prophet, dead or alive. - A massive search is underway and footprint experts are hired to track the Prophet. - C The Prophet and Abu Bakr hide in a cave, which by a miracle, then has an unbroken spider cobweb covering the entrance, and planted in front of the cave is a tree, with pigeons hatching eggs in a nest. - The killers and the expert tracker trace the Prophet to the cave, but seeing these undisturbed signs, they are convinced there has been no recent entry. - Chi This migration marks the beginning of the year of Islamic calendar; the actual Islamic calendar starts on 1st Muharram, two Islamic months earlier than the day of Hijra itself (The Hijra day was in the first week of September 622 AD, so the Hijra calendar starts on 16th July 622 AD). - On Monday (5th Rabil Awwal), a guide named Abdullah Urayqit, with camels arrive at Mount Thaur, sent by Imam Ali (as); the Prophet, Abu Bakr and the guide take the indirect route south, cut west and then north, parallel to the Red Sea coast and then cut across east to Yathrib. - After a week's journey, the Prophet arrives at a suburb of Yathrib at a place called Quba on Monday, 12th Rabil Awwal. - Quba is the first greenery town in the desert surrounding Yathrib; it is at Quba where most of the Makkan Muslim immigrants still are. - C The news of the Prophet's migration from Makkah to Yathrib has

-- At Quba, he waits for Imam Ali (as) and the rest of his immediate family to join him; they arrive three days later (Thursday, 15th Rabil Awwal). - At Quba the first mosque is built, and the Prophet lays down the foundation stone. - C In the morning of Friday, 16th Rabil Awwal, the Prophet accompanied by the people leaves Quba for the city centre of Yathrib itself. - C The group stops about halfway between Quba and Yathrib at a place called Ranawna, where the Prophet delivers a sermon and leads the first ever Friday prayers; since then, this practice continues until today. - A huge crowd lines the way when the Prophet enters the city of Yathrib, where he is jubilantly and enthusiastically welcomed. - The Aws and Khazraj men line up with a guard of honour with their swords drawn out of reverence and respect to the Prophet, and to affirm their second Aqaba pledge to protect him, not that he needed that protection in Yathrib (as he did in Makkah). - The Prophet arrives in Yathrib itself on Friday, 16th Rabil Awwal (in the third week of September 622 AD), just a day short of his 53rd birthday. - C The city of Yathrib is renamed Madinah-tun-Nabi: The City of The Prophet, or in short now, simply Madinah The City. - People are all offering their homes for the Prophet to live in.
+- by now reached Yathrib, and there are a lot of people who come to Quba to welcome him. - At Quba, he waits for Imam Ali (as) and the rest of his immediate family to join him; they arrive three days later (Thursday, 15th Rabil Awwal). - At Quba the first mosque is built, and the Prophet lays down the foundation stone. - In the morning of Friday, 16th Rabil Awwal, the Prophet accompanied by the people leaves Quba for the city centre of Yathrib itself. - C The group stops about halfway between Quba and Yathrib at a place called Ranawna, where the Prophet delivers a sermon and leads the first ever Friday prayers; since then, this practice continues until today. - A huge crowd lines the way when the Prophet enters the city of Yathrib, where he is jubilantly and enthusiastically welcomed. - The Aws and Khazraj men line up with a guard of honour with their swords drawn out of reverence and respect to the Prophet, and to affirm their second Aqaba pledge to protect him, not that he needed that protection in Yathrib (as he did in Makkah). - C The Prophet arrives in Yathrib itself on Friday, 16th Rabil Awwal (in the third week of September 622 AD), just a day short of his 53rd birthday. - People are all offering their homes for the Prophet to live in.